 Frequently, a minority shareholder is an employee who has made an agreement to earn shares of ownership over time.
 In some oppression cases, after the employee has performed his part of the agreement, the majority shareholder may renege on the deal and delay or refuse to issue the promised shares.

 Per the law, the transfer of share ownership is a matter of contract.
-In the example above, the employee becomes a legal shareholder when he has performed his obligation, and possession all of a stockholder’s right, even if no official certificate is issued.
+In the example above, the employee becomes a legal shareholder when he has performed his obligation, and possession of all of a stockholder’s rights, even if no official certificate is issued.

 A common instance of minority shareholder oppression occurs when company funds are spent or distributed improperly.
 These instances include when funds are used for personal expenses or expenses not pertaining to corporate activity, even spent on those outside of the company.

 Dividend distributions may be withheld or delayed for minority shareholders, which is also a breach of contract.
-This is a common issue when a shareholder no longer works in the company, whether by termination, resignation, retirement, disability, or death.
-The company profits may still be rightfully theirs, but distributions are withheld or distributed to other shareholders.
+This is a common issue when a shareholder no longer works for the company, whether by termination, resignation, retirement, disability, or death.
+The company’s profits may still be rightfully theirs, but distributions are withheld or distributed to other shareholders.

 Any majority shareholder behavior that includes “acts of willful breach of fiduciary duty” may be worthy of a claim.
 Note that a financial loss is not necessarily needed to file claim.
 Shareholder oppression claims are not dependent upon any measurable loss.
 The working, objective definition of minority shareholder oppression may include the following important points: